Royal Thai Navy: Later years

 The navy's combat forces include the Royal Fleet and the Royal Thai Marine Corps.
 The 130 vessels of the Royal Fleet include frigates equipped with surface-to-air missiles, fast attack craft armed with surface-to-surface missiles, large coastal patrol craft, coastal minelayers, coastal minesweepers, landing craft, and training ships.

 The mission space of the Thailand navy includes rivers and the Gulf of Thailand and the Indian Ocean, which are separated by the Kra Isthmus.
 Naval affairs are directed by the country's most senior admiral from his Bangkok headquarters.
 The naval commander in chief is supported by staff groups that plan and administer such activities as logistics, education and training, and various special services.
 The headquarters general staff function like the corresponding staffs in the Royal Thai Army army and Royal Thai Air Force command structures.

 Command and control

-The Royal Thai Navy is commanded by the Commander-in-Chief of the Royal Thai Navy, currently, Admiral Choengchai Chomchoengpaet, who was appointed in 2022.
+The Royal Thai Navy is commanded by the Commander-in-Chief of the Royal Thai Navy, currently, Admiral Jirapol Wongwit, who was appointed in 2024.
 The Royal Thai Navy headquarters is in Bangkok.